0xmoei/nesa-miner/README.md

 5. Copy the generated key to use it in your miner installation.

 ## Step 3: Obtain LeapWallet privatekey
-We need a cosmos wallet (LeapWallet) private key
+Create a cosmos wallet in Leap Wallet and export your wallet private key

 ![Screenshot_1](https://github.com/user-attachments/assets/876ae952-fb94-4f89-800d-6ca25631ca44)